Aduseikay8096/alx-low_level_programming-1/README.md

-# ALX-Low_Level_Programming

-This is the very beginning of a new adventure.

-... shall be updated when due.
+# ALX Low Level Programming

+This repo contains all the C programming exercises in the ALX Software Engineering program.